circleci/circleci-docs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Tell us about a technical problem with the site
+about: Report a technical problem with the site
 ---

 # Location